An Information-Theoretic Framework for Out-of-Distribution Generalization with Applications to Stochastic Gradient Langevin Dynamics: Problem Formulation

 In this paper, we consider the OOD generalization setting where the training distribution $\nu$ differs from the testing distribution $\mu$.
 Given a set of samples $z^n$ and the algorithm's output $w$, the incurred generalization gap is

 Finally, we define the generalization gap of the learning algorithm by taking expectation \wrt $w$ and $z^n$, \ie,

 where the expectation is \wrt the joint distribution of $(W,Z^n)$, given by $\ProbabilityKernel{W}{Z^n}\otimes\nu^{\otimes n}$.
-An alternative approach to defining the generalization gap is to replace the empirical loss in (\ref{equation::algorithmic generalization error}) with the population loss w.r.t. the training distribution $\nu$, \ie,
+An alternative approach to defining the generalization gap is to replace the empirical loss in (\ref{equation::algorithmic generalization error}) with the population loss \wrt the training distribution $\nu$, \ie,

 where $P_W$ denotes the marginal distribution of $W$.
-By convention, we refer to (\ref{equation::algorithmic generalization error}) as the Population-Empirical (PE) generalization gap and refer to (\ref{equation::PP algorithmic generlaization error}) as the Population-Population (PP) generalization gap.
-In the rest of this paper, we focus on bounding both the PP and the PE generalization gap using information-theoretic tools.
+By convention, we refer to (\ref{equation::algorithmic generalization error}) as the Population-Empirical (PE) generalization gap and refer to (\ref{equation::PP algorithmic generalization error}) as the Population-Population (PP) generalization gap.
+In the next two sections, we focus on bounding both the PP and the PE generalization gap using information-theoretic tools.